wellsy57/Home-Assistant-Project/files/SOLIDS.md

 Each 'batch' consists of around 400-500L of sludge/water liquor which is held to settle out for up to 12 hours depending on its settleability.
 In most cases 95% of solids have settled in 3-4 hours but I usually allow around 6-8 hours for up to 98% to settle.

-At that time the settled liquor is allowed to run into the 4th and 5th drums where a fine stainless steel mesh filter covered in white polythene filter material cleans out most of the remaining sludge particles.
+At that time the settled liquor (in the Settling Tanks) is allowed to run into the 4th and 5th drums (the Settled Tanks) where a fine stainless steel mesh filter covered in white polythene filter material filters out most of the remaining sludge particles.

-The clear liquor (or Solids Filtrate) is then pumped to my storm water sump in a controlled manner whereby pumping stops at high level in the storm water sump.
+The clear liquor (or Solids Filtrate) is then pumped from the Solids Filtrate Tank to my Storm Water Sump in a controlled manner whereby pumping stops at high level in the storm water sump.
-This then is forwarded to the grey water sump as the treatment system is able to handle intake.
+This then is forwarded to the Grey Water Sump as the Treatment System is able to handle intake.

 It usually takes around 4-6 hours for the 400-500L of Solids Filtrate to be run into the Treatment System depending on any other inflows at the time.

-Every 2-3 weeks the settled sludge is removed to further separate the water from the sludge.
-This is done when the system is 'empty'.
-By pumping the 30 odd litres left in each of the settling drums to again settle out the solids in another separate 200L polythene drum.
-That settled liquor is then pumped back into the 4th and 5th drums and filtered as normal.
+Every 2-3 weeks the bulk settled sludge is removed to further separate the water from the sludge.
+This is done when the Solids Removal System is 'empty'.
+By pumping the 100-150 odd litres left in The Settled Tanks to again settle out the solids in another separate 200L polythene drum.
+That settled liquor is then pumped back into the Settled Tanks and filtered as normal.

-At that point the bulk settled sludge consists of around 20L quantity.
+At that point the bulk settled sludge consists of around 20-30L quantity.
 This waste is then either sent to my compost bins or pumped directly to the sewerage system.

 [Readme](https://github.com/wellsy57/Home-Assistant-Project/blob/master/README.md)